ethancjackson/CS2212B-2017/docs/STAGE1.md

 ## User Stories and Tasks

 Your team must then create all user stories that you think will be needed for the project including additional components (including proposed components).
+If you are using GitHub for project management, you can use a combination of Issues (with Milestones) and Projects to list user stories and assign them to a team member.
+Details about these can always be revised later - but it's important to get a sense of how GitHub's (basic) project management features work.

-Each
+Each user story should include:

+* The story itself
+* Any acceptance criteria
+* Assigned team member(s)
+* Associated Milestone with Due Date (if applicable)

+Find an example of a (very) simple user story [here](/CS2212B-2017/resources/Story.png).
+User stories should be simple and focus on the user's interaction with the software.
+They are meant to be high level rather than technical.
+The user doesn't care what database service you're using, they only care whether they can access the feature (reliably).